forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

 end)

 -- Support Panel Buttons
-addButtonToPanel(panels["Support"], "Spawn Ammo Box", UDim2.new(0, 0, 0, 0), UDim2.new(0, 160, 0, 50), "Spawn Ammo Box", "Spawns an ammo box if the player has one.", function()
+addButtonToPanel(panels["Support"], "Spawn Ammo Box", UDim2.new(0, 0, 0, 0), UDim2.new(0, 160, 0, 50), "Spawn Ammo Box (One Support must be Alive.)", "Spawns an ammo box if the player has one.
+(One Support must be Alive.)", function()
     local ammoBox = player.Backpack:FindFirstChild("Ammo Box")
     if ammoBox then
         ammoBox.LocalScript.RemoteEvent:FireServer()